 The Board is committed to diversity of its construction, in terms of both experience and gender.
 The Non-executive Board members have a mix of skills and experience in key business functions appropriate to the Society's current and future business requirements.
-As at 31 December 2021, the Senior Independent Board Member and two additional members of the Board are female.
+As at 31 December 2022, two members of the Board are female, the Chair and Senior Independent Board Member.